unjs/unstorage/docs/content/2.drivers/http.md

----
-title: HTTP
+# HTTP

-description: Use a remote HTTP/HTTPS endpoint as data storage.
+Use a remote HTTP/HTTPS endpoint as data storage.
----

 ## Usage